 The best way to prevent peripheral neuropathy is to manage medical conditions that put one at risk, such as diabetes, alcoholism or rheumatoid arthritis.
 Of course, in cases of idiopathic neuropathy where no cause is known, prevention is not possible.
 If a loved one has neuropathy or could develop it from diabetes, look at their feet morning and night for any signs of irritation or pressure.
 Ask for a foot check every time you see a primary care provider.
 Choose footwear carefully with the help of a podiatrist.
 Be sure they wear their shoes constantly to protect their feet.
 Even a bed slipper can cause a sore, if it has a seam in the wrong place or doesn’t fit properly.
 After his bunion surgery, my husband developed a sore around the base of his big toe from just the ACE bandage the Dr. had placed there to hold his toe in position.
 See a Dr. as soon as a foot sore develops.

 At Dakota Home Care, we work with the patient, family and home care staff to draft and implement an individualized plan of care.
 Checking regularly for foot irritations, blisters or sores and participating in the prescribed care required for healing can be a part of your loved one’s care plan carried out by a member of our staff.
-Call us today at (701) 663-5373 to schedule an in-home evaluation.
+Call us today at (701) 663-5373 or we can call you to schedule an in-home evaluation with a professional in home caregiver.
 A registered nurse will determine what we can do to help keep home an option for someone in your family.